saxicek/opendata-psp-cz-openshift/README.md

-Opendata psp.cz on Openshift
+Opendata psp.cz on OpenShift
 ============================

-Implementation of REST service for parliament data from psp.cz with Openshift modifications.
+Implementation of REST service for parliament data from psp.cz with OpenShift customizations.

 Django on OpenShift
 ===================